doerte/discuit-project/README.md

 ## Using Discuit
-In the terminal, run Discuit with the following command: python3 run_discuit.py "name of input file" [number of desired sets] --columns l/c/n/a/d --runs [desired number of runs]
+In the terminal, run Discuit with the following command: discuit "name of input file" [number of desired sets] --columns l/c/n/a/d --runs [desired number of runs]

-Example: python3 discuit/run_discuit.py example/input.csv 2 --columns l a n c n d --runs 3
+Example: discuit example/input.csv 2 --columns l a n c n d --runs 3

 This will run Discuit with the [provided testfile](example/input.csv) and create 2 subsets.
 The columns in the file are identified as "label", "categorical", "numerical", "absolute", "numerical" and "disregard" (in that order).
 The program will run 3 times (and create 3 output files).

 ### Required input
 The input file needs to be a .csv file with a first line containing headings followed by rows that represent the different items.
 Each column specifies one variable.